matsano/Artheus-Web/README.md

-# PROJET IN204 - Artheus Web
+# PROJECT IN204 - Artheus Web
 Final project in C++ for the Software Engineering and Object Oriented Programming course (IN204).

 ## Description